FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator

 \section{Acknowledgements}

+The authors thank the anonymous referee for a constructive review process.
+We also thank Walter Dehnen and Long Wang for valuable comments on the manuscript.
 The numerical simulations were performed using facilities hosted by the Max Planck Computing and Data Facility (MPCDF) and the Leibniz Supercomputing Centre (LRZ), Germany.
 TN acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311 from the DFG Cluster of Excellence "ORIGINS".

 \interlinepenalty=10000